mguleryuz/four-meme-cli/memory-bank/activeContext.md

 ## Current Focus

 We have implemented the core token bundling capabilities in the Four Meme CLI project.
-Our focus now is on testing and refining the implementation to ensure it works effectively for creating tokens on four.meme while protecting creators from snipers and front-running.
+Our focus now is on ensuring the codebase is robust, well-tested, and maintains high code quality.
+We've addressed failing tests, removed all ts-ignore comments, and improved type safety throughout the codebase.

 ## Recent Changes